achanhon/AdversarialModel/README.md

 ## DESCRIPTION

-This code highlights the possibility to produce adversarial model: strongly modify the model (resulting from a fair learning) by adding unperceptible perturbation to training samples.
+This code highlights the possibility to produce an invisible data poisoning: strongly modify the model (resulting from a fair learning) by adding unperceptible perturbation to training samples.